Larsen & Toubro: History

-In 1976, ECC bid for a large airport project in Abu Dhabi.
-ECC's balance sheet, however, did not meet the bid's financial qualification requirement.
-So it was merged into L&T. ECC was eventually rechristened L&T Construction and now accounts for the largest slice of the group's annual revenue.
+In 1976, ECC bid for an airport project in Abu Dhabi.
+ECC's balance sheet, however, did not meet the bid's financial qualification requirement so it was merged into L&T. ECC was eventually renamed L&T Construction and now accounts for the largest portion of the group's annual revenue.

 In 1985, L&T entered into a partnership with the Defence Research and Development Organisation (DRDO).
 L&T was not yet allowed by the government to manufacture defence equipment but was permitted to participate in design and development programmes with DRDO.
 After the design and development was done, the firm had to hand over all the drawings to DRDO.
 The Indian government would then assign the production work to a public sector defence unit or ordnance factory for manufacture.
 The firm currently makes a range of weapon and missile systems, command and control systems, engineering systems, and submarines through DRDO.
 Larsen & Toubro established a financial services subsidiary called L&T Finance in November 1994.

 In 2015, the company began developing commercial, retail and office space around the Hyderabad Metro Rail project.
 In June 2019, the company acquired a controlling stake in IT services company Mindtree.
 In 2022, L&T purchased the whole ownership stake that was held by Chiyoda Corporation, a Japanese engineering company, in their joint venture, L&T-Chiyoda, which was formed in 1994.

 As of 2024, L&T is India's largest private-sector defence manufacturing company by revenue.
-The company is also in the process of expanding its space business, which includes manufacturing space launch vehicles and satellites, as of 2024.
-L&T is the production partner for the DRDO designed Zorawar light tank, a prototype for which was unveiled in 2024.
+In 2024, company was in the process of expanding its space business, including manufacturing space launch vehicles and satellites.
+L&T is the production partner for the DRDO designed Zorawar light tank, unveiling a prototype in 2024.

 In January 2025, the Ministry of Defence rejected the joint bid by L&T and Navantia, a Spanish shipbuilding company, for the Indian Navy's Project-75(I) submarine program for technical reasons.
-L&T, in a consortium with Hindustan Aeronautics Limited, is also manufacturing the first privately built variant of the Polar Satellite Launch Vehicle (PSLV), designated PSLV-XL N1, which is scheduled to launch in 2025.
+L&T, in a consortium with Hindustan Aeronautics Limited, manufactured the first privately built variant of the Polar Satellite Launch Vehicle (PSLV), designated PSLV-XL N1, which was scheduled to launch in 2025.

 In March 2025, L&T was awarded an order from QatarEnergy LNG, a Qatari liquefied gas company, for the engineering, procurement, fabrication, installation, and commissioning of two offshore compression complexes for the North Field Production Sustainability Offshore Compression Project.
 The order, worth US$4 billion, is the largest order in L&T's history.